 Your Best Cover Letter is Rght Here!

 Cover and Thank You Letters should highlight the info in your resume that qualifies you for the job.

 Your cover letter must provide an overview of your qualifications and sell why you are the perfect candidate for the position.
 If a cover letter is requested, it must be unique to the job you are applying for.
 It must be a distinct cover letter that addresses your suitability for that particular job application.
-Most Recruiters report that they do not read cover letters, but hiring managers read them.
+Most Recruiters report that they do not read cover letters, but hiring managers do read them!
 As the saying, goes "Repetition is the art of memory."
 Add a well-written cover letter that highlights your suitability for the position and repeats a few essential facts from your resume.

 Not sure which service is right for you?
 Schedule FREE 15-min. phone consultationto speak with our Principal Resume Writer and Career Counselor.***Please note that the link with take you out of our website to our online calendar.***

 Use a cover letter if the application request that you upload a cover letter or allows for the upload of a document in addition to your resume.If you are technical, engineering, scientific, or hold a project-based position, ask your writer to create a "skill sheet" instead.
 List software, tools, projects, papers, conferences etc. on a skills sheet instead.Create a masterful intro email instead of a cover letter. |

 Many job applications allow for an additional document upload besides your resume; speak to your writer about the best skill sheet option for your industry.Please pay attention to your greeting and how you close you cover letter.
 Here is a great article from Fast Company on business emails